Goshido/android-vulkan/docs/3ds-max-exporter.md

 ## <a id="installation">Installation</a>

 **Warning:** Current manual is applicable for _3ds Max 2023_ only.
-There is no any guarantee to work with other versions of _3ds Max_ due to rules how native pluggins are written.
+There is no any guarantee to work with other versions of _3ds Max_ due to rules how native plugins are written.

 Copy `android-vulkan.dle` from `<repo>/tools/bin` directory to the _3ds Max 2023_ plugin directory.
 For example here: